Escape from Duckov Core Game Mechanics Guide

 1. Base Functions and Difficulty Settings

-• Difficulty Settings: Game difficulty (e.g., Survival difficulty) can be changed at any time at the desk in your base (press F key).
+- Difficulty Setting: The game difficulty (e.g., Survival) can be changed at any time at the table in the base (press the

-• Blueprint Research: After finding the blueprint research station in the base, you must register scavenged blueprints (e.g., Cube Gun Recipe) to unlock crafting recipes and clear inventory space.
+Fkey). - Blueprint Research: After finding the blueprint research station in the base, you must register the looted blueprints (e.g., Cube Gun Recipe) to unlock the manufacturing recipe and clear up backpack space.

-• Upgrade Buildings: Buildings such as the workbench, tech center, and gym can all be upgraded to unlock more advanced crafting and functions.
-For example, upgrading the workbench to Advanced Processing can unlock weapon repair functions.
+- Upgrading Buildings: Buildings such as the workbench, tech center, and gym can be upgraded to unlock more advanced manufacturing and functions.
+For example, upgrading the workbench to Advanced Processing unlocks the weapon repair function.

 2. Stash and Item Locking

-• Stash and Storage: The base stash is the safe area for your items.
-Press "Store All" to move all items into storage.
+- Stash and Warehouse: The base stash is a safe area for your items.
+Pressing "Store All" will move all items into the warehouse.

-• Lock Slots (L key): Press the L key to lock item slots.
-Locked items will not be moved by "Store All" or sold, protecting equipment you don't want to accidentally transfer.
+Lkey to lock an item slot.
+Locked items will not be moved by "Store All" or sold, which is used to protect equipment you don't want to accidentally transfer. - Warehouse Upgrade: The warehouse space can be expanded by spending funds and materials.

 3. Crafting and Marking (N key)